 Identifying the cause of slow query run times and queries that fail to complete.

-Steps with examples from a Spark engine are included that explain how to further investigate and troubleshoot the cause of a slow and failed query.
+The following procedure uses examples from a Spark engine to explain how to further investigate and troubleshoot the cause of a slow and failed query.

 Verify that you are logged in to the Workload Manager web UI.